Let’s Look at the Conquest of LinkedIn and its Last Little Bits

 Profile Page Shortcut

 The shortcut to your profile page is an easy way to make yourself stand out a bit more.
 Just select a reasonable shortcut for yourself.
 Mine is my last name, because it’s unique.

 You Profile Photograph

 The last, and perhaps most important bit is your profile picture.
 To add, or not to add?
 I say, add it.
-It’s not like you’re going to hide your race, your age or your gender if you meet someone.
+It’s not like you’re going to hide your race, your age, or your gender if you meet someone.
 So you may as well come forward so that, if you meet in person, they can recognize you.
 Use a recent, clear headshot, and for God’s sake, smile!
-Mine is of me wearing a dress with a blazer.
+Mine is of me wearing a blazer.
 Look professional and try to keep it current.
-That reminds me; I should update mine.
+That reminds me; I should probably update mine.